ShinyHobo/shinyhobo.github.io/tests/index.md

   </div>
   <div id="teams" class="posts">
     <h3>Scheduled Deliverables Report</h3>
-    <h4 class="index-post-desc">Looks at the currently (and soon to be) scheduled deliverables and the work associated with them.</h4>
+    <p class="index-post-desc">Looks at the currently (and soon to be) scheduled deliverables and the work associated with them.</p>
     <ul>
       {% for post in site.categories['Teams'] %}
         <li>